Tunde Alabi-Hundeyin

 Tunde Alabi-Hundeyin (aka Dudu, born 6 June 1953) is a Nigerian television and film producer, director and screenwriter.
 He is the founder/CEO of Dudu Productions, the television production company which produced the first commercial music video in Nigeria.
 He has since produced a number of Nigerian music acts, including Sir Shina Peters, Sonny Okosun, Majek Fashek, Onyeka Onwenu and K1 De Ultimate.
-He produced and directed box office hits like Iyawo Alhaji and Ami Orun, including Ireke Onibudo, which predates Nigeria's Nollywood.
+He produced and directed box office hits like Iyawo Alhaji and Ami Orun, and Ireke Onibudo, which predates Nigeria's Nollywood.

 Early life

 Alabi-Hundeyin was born in Abeokuta to Julius Alabi Hundeyin and Anike Erinoso.
-He attended Comprehensive High School, Aiyetoro.
-He studied political science at the University of Ibadan though he took electives from theatre arts, where he spent most of his time.
+He attended Comprehensive High School, Aiyetoro.} He studied political science at the University of Ibadan though he took electives from theatre arts, where he spent most of his time.
 He also studied for a degree in advanced television techniques at CBN University in Virginia Beach, USA (now Regent University) in 1986.

+On how he got his nickname, Dudu (meaning Black), Alabi-Hundeyin noted that during a Theatre Arts lesson, Professor Abiola Irele challenged the class to become Afrocentric and a unique version of themselves.

+"So, after we left, I felt like somebody just hit my head with a hammer.
+It was from that day that I decided that I would be Dudu.
+That I will be myself.
+I will interpret life in my own way and do things that make sense to me."

+He thereafter changed from wearing suits to wearing 'adire' attires.
+This encounter will later transcend into his craft and approach to filmmaking.

 Career

 Alabi-Hundeyin began acting in 1974.
-He played the role of Agbako in Oke Langbodo written by Chief Wale Ogunyemi.
-The role earned him fame among friends and lecturers including, professor Dapo Adelugba, Kole Omotosho and Sumbo Marinho.
-During his National Youth Service in Rivers State, he led the state's musical troupe to the Second World Black and African Festival of Arts and Culture (FESTAC 77) in Lagos.
+He played the role of Agbako in Langbodo written by Chief Wale Ogunyemi.} The role earned him fame among friends and lecturers including, professor Dapo Adelugba, Kole Omotosho and Sumbo Marinho.
+During his mandatory National Youth Service in Rivers State, he led the state's musical department to the Second World Black and African Festival of Arts and Culture (FESTAC 77) in Lagos.
+He played the role of Agbako again in the National Troupe's performance of Langbodo during the festival.

 Television

-After graduation from University of Ibadan, Alabi-Hundeyin was employed as a pioneer staff at Ogun State Television (OGTV) in 1981, having been transferred from the state Ministry of Information.
+After graduation from University of Ibadan, Alabi-Hundeyin was employed as one of the seven pioneer staff at Ogun State Television (OGTV) in 1981, having been transferred from the state Ministry of Information as a cultural officer, where he was part of the team that drafted Nigeria's cultural policy in the late 1970s.
 He rose to become the controller of programmes, produced and directed several dramas under OGTV's Telly Drama weekly episodes, including Ireke Onibudo (1983), written by D. O. Fagunwa on 35-mm film.
 In 1989, he resigned to start Dudu Productions.